videogular/ngx-videogular/docs/ngx-videogular-demo/modules/controls/vg-quality-selector/README.md

 It will display a list of available videos or audios. `AUTO` will be always the first option and the default option.

 The rest of labels are calculated with the `bitrate / 1000`.
-You can override the labels when you get the `onGetBitrate` event from `VgDASH` or `VgHLS`.
+You can override the labels when you get the `onGetBitrate` event from `VgDashDirective` or `VgHlsDirective`.

 ## Inputs